 No other Lessons Learned have currently been identified for this requirement.

 7. Software Assurance

 - Confirm that all software requirements are established, captured, and documented as part of the technical specification, including requirements for COTS, GOTS, MOTS, OSS, or reused software components.

 - The results of the independent SA analysis performed on the detailed software requirements, including any corrective actions.

-Note: Independent SA requirements analysis techniques detailed in Topic 7.18 - Documentation Guidance under SAANALYSIS - Software Assurance Analysis on the Detailed Software Requirements.
+Note: Independent SA requirements analysis techniques are detailed in Topic 8.16, including Software Requirements Analysis on the Detailed Software Requirements.

 Objective evidence is an unbiased, documented fact showing that an activity was confirmed or performed by the software assurance/safety person(s).
 The evidence for confirmation of the activity can take any number of different forms, depending on the activity in the task.
 Examples are:

 - Observations, findings, issues, risks found by the SA/safety person and may be expressed in an audit or checklist record, email, memo or entry into a tracking system (e.g. Risk Log).

 - Meeting minutes with attendance lists or SA meeting notes or assessments of the activities and recorded in the project repository.

 - Status report, email or memo containing statements that confirmation has been performed with date (a checklist of confirmations could be used to record when each confirmation has been done!).